 Students will receive official credit on their transcripts for work performed as a Student Services Assistant.
-Students must be approved by a faculty member who will supervise them.
-Hours are variable.
+Students must be approved by the Office of Academic and Student Affairs to work with a faculty or a staff member, based on a specific project.
+Four hours of work must be completed per week for the semester (6 hours per week during summer) to earn the equivalent of 1 credit unit.
 Course may be taken more than once, but no more than 2 units may be applied to the degree or program requirement.

-(Grading: P/NP only.
-Prerequisites: Approval of the supervising faculty member)
+Grading: P/NP only.